delve-in/README-Generator/README.md

   ## Installation

-  To install the necessary dependencies, run the following command:
+  To install the necessary dependencies, run the followinf commans:

-  a
+  npm i

   ## Usage

-  a
+  nothing

   ## License

-  This project is licensed under the alicense.
+  This project is licensed under the APACHE 2.0 license.

   ## Contributing

-  a
+  free

   ## Tests

   To run tests, run the following command:

-  a
+  npm test

   ## Questions

-If you have any questions about the repo, open an issue or contact me directly at a.
-You can find more of my work at [a](http://github.com/a/).
+If you have any questions about the repo, open an issue or contact me directly at d@g.com.
+You can find more of my work at [delve-in](http://github.com/delve-in/).